Dr Daniel Powell

 As part of my role, I contribute teaching and supervision on the MSc Health Psychology programme in Aberdeen, and various other postgraduate courses.
 I became a Fellow of the Higher Education Academy in 2019.

-His research typically utilises intensive longitudinal methods (ecological momentary assessment) and complex statistics to investigate contextual and temporal influences on stress and fatigue, clinical symptoms, and self-regulation.
-He has run several workshops, and a summer school, on intensive longitudinal methods.
+My research typically uses intensive longitudinal methods (ecological momentary assessment) to investigate contextual and temporal influences on stress and fatigue, clinical symptoms, and self-regulation.
+I run several workshops, and a summer school, on intensive longitudinal methods.

 Research interests are broadly within Health Psychology, with a particular focus on

 - Stress and Psychoneuroendocrinology

 - Work, effort, and demand

 The majority of my work employs real-time assessment methodologies (i.e. ecological momentary assessment; EMA) to study changing phenomena in daily life.

 I am always keen to hear from potential collaborators, particular in relation to use of EMA methods and/or testing models of self-regulatory fatigue.

 Applied Health Sciences